Liu ’19 Awarded Fulbright ETA to Taiwan

 Emily Liu ’19, a creative writing major and education studies minor, has been awarded a Fulbright English Teaching Assistantship to Taiwan.

-A Phi Beta Kappa student, Liu is head peer mentor and an Information Service intern at Hamilton.
+A Phi Beta Kappa student, Liu is head peer mentor and an Information Services intern at Hamilton.
 She served as HAVOC site coordinator, volunteering weekly at the Thea Bowman House to tutor elementary school students.
 Liu also volunteered with HAAND, working with children with autism spectrum disorder, and as a Hamilton Reads tutor.

 Major: Creative writing, Minor: Education studies